Criticism of Huawei: T-Mobile smartphone testing robot

 In September 2014, Huawei faced a lawsuit from T-Mobile US, which alleged that Huawei stole technology from its Bellevue, Washington, headquarters.
-T-Mobile claimed in its filed suit that Huawei's employees snuck into a T-Mobile lab during the period of 2012–2013 and stole parts of its smartphone testing robot Tappy.
-The Huawei employees then copied the operating software and design details, violating confidentiality agreements that both companies signed.
-Furthermore, Huawei is now using the stolen parts and data to build its own testing robot.
+T-Mobile claimed that Huawei's employees snuck into a T-Mobile lab during the period of 2012–2013 and stole parts of its robot Tappy used for testing smartphones.
+It alleged that the employees then copied the operating software and design details, and Huawei is now using the data to build its own testing robot.
 A Huawei spokesman stated to The New York Times that there is some truth to the complaint, but that the two employees involved have been fired.
 T-Mobile has since stopped using Huawei as a supplier, which T-Mobile says could cost it tens of millions of dollars as it moves away from its handsets.

-In May 2017, a jury agreed with T-Mobile that Huawei committed industrial espionage in United States, and Huawei was ordered to pay $4.8 million in damages.
-Huawei responded to the lawsuit by arguing that Tappy was not a trade secret, and that it was made by Epson, not T-Mobile.
-According to Huawei, "T-Mobile's statement of the alleged trade secret is an insufficient, generic statement that captures virtually every component of its robot", and it had failed to point out any trade secret stolen with sufficient specificity.
-T-Mobile dismissed Huawei's arguments, and contended that Epson had provided only a component of the robot.
+In May 2017, a jury concluded that Huawei had misappropriated T-Mobile's trade secrets but awarded $4.8 million of damages only for a breach of supplier contract, not espionage.
+Huawei contended that the Tappy robot's secrets had already been publicly disclosed by T-Mobile in 2012.
+A limited inspection of Huawei's robotics facilities by a third-party expert turned out inconclusively.